nishantaMishra/randomwalk/README.md

 # randomwalk
-Random walk of a particle in case of Diffusion.  (codes to be uploaded.)
+Random walk of a particle in case of Diffusion.
+This shows the path a particle will trace in case of Diffusion.

 ![myfile](randomwalk.gif)